buildscalesell/buildscalesell/README.md

 - 👋 Hi, I’m @buildscalesell
 - 👀 I’m interested in building quick tools for automation
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on quick wins & hacks
+- 💞️ I’m looking to collaborate on quick wins & hack
-- ⚡ Fun fact:

 <!---
 buildscalesell/buildscalesell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.